Understanding Different Attachment Styles and Their Impact on Relationships

 On the other hand, children are more likely to develop an insecure attachment and face challenges in their adult relationships if they grow up in a family with confusing, inconsistent, or threatening dynamics and a caregiver who doesn't respond to their needs.

-Based on Bowlby's attachment theory, the four major attachment styles are identified:
+Based on Bowlby's attachment theory, the four major attachment patterns are identified:

 Secure Attachment